Makenna Webster: Ice hockey

 Webster represented the United States at the 2018 IIHF World Women's U18 Championship where she led the team in scoring with two goals and seven assists in five games and won a gold medal.
 She represented the United States at the 2019 IIHF World Women's U18 Championship, where she recorded three goals and three assists in five games and won a silver medal.
 She again represented the United States at the 2020 IIHF World Women's U18 Championship, where she recorded two assists in five games and won a gold medal.
 Webster also represented the United States in the 2022 and 2023 Collegiate Series tournaments.

 Field hockey

-Webster was a member of the U-17 Women’s Field Hockey National Team from 2018-19.
+Webster was a member of the U-17 Women’s Field Hockey National Team from 2018–19.
 In 2025, Webster was named to the U.S. Women's National Team.

 Personal life

 Webster was born to Dave Webster and Sunny Hilliard, and has an older brother, McKade Webster.
 McKade played college ice hockey at Denver.
+The two siblings have a combined four national championships.
+Webster's sports role model is Kendall Coyne, and her favorite post game meal is pasta and chicken.